mvdam/nextjs-webpush/ARTICLE.md

 - ready started server on 0.0.0.0:3000, url: http://localhost:3000
 ```

 If we now open http://localhost:3000 in our browser we should see our frontend running!
-Because our setup function is automatically executed when the page loads it should ask you for permission to show notifications when you open the frontend for the first time.
-Approve them to be able to receive notifications.

 <img src="./assets/permission-local.png" alt="Prompt for allowing notifications in Chrome." />